What is the root and what are the benefits and harms

 - You should focus well to protect the binary of your device.

-- The following protections must be disabled (FRP - OEM - RMM/KG) Follow the following article to learn How to Disbled FRP and OEM for device Samsung Galaxy.
+- The following protections must be disabled (FRP) Follow the following article to learn How to Disbled FRP and OEM for device Samsung Galaxy.

 -Brand Name: Samsung Galaxy